 Dandruff is the flaking and itchiness caused by irritation of the scalp.
 It has a number of root causes including dry scalp, seborrheic dermatitis, and eczema.
 While there is no cure for dandruff, routine dandruff treatment can keep you flake-free.
 And the foundation of your routine is dandruff shampoo.

-The ideal shampoo is sulfate-free, paraben-free, and safe for all hair types.
-It should also have the right support cast of beautiful, soothing ingredients.
+The ideal shampoo is sulfate-free, paraben-free, and safe for daily use for all hair types.
+It should also have the right supporting cast of beautiful, moisturizing ingredients.
 Things like lavender essential oil, salicylic acid, coconut oil, and tea tree oil can help soothe and moisturize your scalp and hair.
+Part cleanser and part dandruff-fighter, a shampoo with a safe and effective formula is a great addition to your hair care routine.

 Routine is key for managing your dandruff effectively.
 Anything that breaks your routine (like travel) can bring your flakes back with a vengeance.
-Here are the three biggest reasons travel causes scalp problems - and how you can keep your hair and scalp healthy on the road.
+Here are the three biggest reasons travel causes scalp problems - and how a little personal care can keep your hair and scalp healthy on the road.

 The solution?
-Stock your dandruff travel kit with your go-to shampoo and conditioner.
+Stock your dandruff travel kit with your go-to shampoo and conditioner and keep them with your oral care products, moisturizer, and skincare so you’re never without them.
 If you’re flying, skip the travel-size hair products and get your own reusable containers.
-You can easily pour your favorite dandruff shampoo and hair conditioner into the bottles to save money and avoid plastic waste.
+You can easily pour your favorite anti-dandruff shampoo and hair conditioner into TSA approved 3.4 fl oz bottles to save money and avoid plastic waste.
 You should also bring a scalp brush, especially if you’re camping, to clean out your pores and exfoliate.
 This will help prevent itchiness, so you don’t end up scratching and exacerbating your dandruff.

 Don’t be surprised if you see changing levels of oil and sweat - especially if you’re camping or staying in a rustic locale.
 Travel (for reasons we’ll get into shortly) can still cause big changes in scalp chemistry.
 Just be mindful of these changes, and stay true to your scalp care routine.
 This is a simple way to dodge one of the biggest disruptions to your daily scalp and hair health.